joelsandler/MLprojects/Natural_Language_Inference/readme.txt

 University project to solve the NLP problem of Natural Language Inference (NLI), where NLI is the task of determining whether a “hypothesis” is true (entailment), false (contradiction), or undetermined (neutral) given a “premise”.
+See Report.pdf for more details.
 This project was done in collaboration with Hubert Au and Jay Haran.